cyrillus31/linux_config/README.md

 > passwd usernamepassword

 ### 3. Add root privelages to the user.
-Edit sudo file
+Edit sudo file with visudo

 *run*
 > visudo